European-Unified-ID/EUID-docs/docs/getting-started/gs-opt-out.md

 The following steps provide a high-level outline of the workflow intended for users who engage with publishers or their identity providers.

 1. Users visit the [Transparency and Control Portal](https://www.transparentadvertising.eu/), where they can globally opt out of EUID.
-2. The Transparency and Control Portal sends the opt-out request to the EUID Operator Service.
+2. The Transparency and Control Portal sends the opt-out request to the EUID <Link href="../ref-info/glossary-uid#gl-operator-service">Operator Service</Link>.
-3. If the user has opted out, the EUID Operator Service distributes the opt-out information to EUID participants, as follows:
+3. If the user has opted out, the EUID Operator Service distributes the opt-out information to EUID participants, as shown in the following table.

    | Participant | Distribution Method |
    | :--- | :--- |